Howland Island: Sightings by whalers

 Captain George B. Worth of the Nantucket whaler Oeno sighted Howland around 1822 and called it Worth Island.
 Daniel MacKenzie of the American whaler Minerva Smith was unaware of Worth's sighting when he charted the island in 1828 and named it after his ship's owners on December 1, 1828.
 Howland Island was at last named on September 9, 1842 after a lookout who sighted it from the whaleship Isabella under Captain Geo.
 E. Netcher of New Bedford.

-Captain William Bligh of HMS Bounty, in his diary after the mutiny, described stopping at this Island shortly after being set adrift by the mutineers in April, 1789.
-He had 18 crew members who scoured the island for sustenance such as oysters, water, and birds.
-Bligh was unsure of the name of the island but apparently it was known to cartographers.
+Captain William Bligh of HMS Bounty, in his diary after the mutiny, described stopping at the island shortly after being set adrift by the mutineers in April 1789.
+He had 18 crew members who scoured the island for sustenance, such as oysters, water, and birds.
+Bligh was unsure of the island's name, but apparently, it was known to cartographers.
 Bligh's account on Howland Island is open to question since his route in the boat began between Tonga and Tofua and ran more or less west directly to Timor.